 Under-car neon lights are a favoured modification.
 These can be fitted legally but by law, you are not allowed to have the tubing visible and the light cannot be so bright that it will distract you or other road users.
 For example, flashing under-car lights are illegal.

 In general, lights won’t increase your cost of insurance.
-But your insurer may take into account your claims history and theft risk, especially if you’re a younger driver, and require a supplement.
+But your insurer may take into account your claims history and theft risk, especially if you’re a younger driver.

 Lowering your suspension